li5220008/spring2.5/README.md

-this is a project for my learning of spring2.5
+this is a project for my learning of spring2.5 haha